Xuefeng-Zhu/Xuefeng-Zhu/README.md

 - Fast personal tools that remove friction from daily workflows
 - AI-native interfaces that make context, prompts, and actions easier to reuse
-- Local-first apps with clean offline paths and optional sync
 - Small experiments at the edge of hardware, productivity, and crypto